driv/driv.github.io/_posts/2024-08-12-flagger-progressive-delivery.md

 We can define our metrics with a `MetricTemplate` and reference them from our canary.

 For example: the default `request-success-rate` considers success as anything that is not a 500 error, but we might want to consider 2xx and 3xx responses only.
+In this scenario, we are using Prometheus metrics.

 ```
 apiVersion: flagger.app/v1beta1